Supporting the Development and Use of SAF

 Until now, the airline industry has been working to reduce CO2 emissions by cutting the quantity of fuel used.
 However, to achieve further reductions in CO2 emissions in future, we need to change the quality of the fuels we use.
 The development and practical application of Sustainable Aviation Fuel (SAF) is underway in Europe, the U.S., and other countries around the world, and it is expected that use of SAF will become widespread after 2030.
 Given this trend, the JAL Group is also actively investing in SAF, using it on scheduled flights, and disseminating information in order to become the leading airline in the adoption of SAF.

 Using SAF for JAL flights

 In 2009, we conducted the first test flight in Asia using SAF made from non-edible raw materials.
 We also operated our flights powered by SAF from Chicago O'Hare International Airport to Narita Airport in November 2017 and from San Francisco International Airport to Haneda Airport in January 2019.
-In addition, since June 2019, upon receipt of Airbus A350 aircraft, we have used SAF on the delivery flights from Airbus' plant in Toulouse, France to Haneda Airport.
+In addition, upon receipt of Airbus A350 aircraft in fiscal year 2019, we have used SAF on all 5 of the delivery flights from Airbus' plant in Toulouse, France to Haneda Airport.

 Investment in U.S. SAF Manufacturer